About Us

 NPCF is:

-(Crucially, the members of any parent carer forum are themselves parent carers of children and young people with SEND.
-This drives the commitment to influencing and shaping policies and services that genuinely improve the lives of all children with SEND and their families.
+(Crucially, the members of any parent carer forum are themselves parent/carers of children and young people with SEND.
+This drives the commitment to influence and shape policies and services that genuinely improve the lives of all children with SEND and their families.
 We will always stay true to this principle).

 (Though we do share information, events & resources that support families of children and young people with SEND, signpost to relevant services, and host useful events).